 If you could describe in one word what makes you successful, what would it be?

-Daniel McDonald holds a degree in English from Lafayette College and an MFA in Film Editing from Chapman University.
-He has worked with Awesomeness TV, Nice Studios, PopSugar, DreamworksTV, Whalerock, Beats by Dre, Zambezi, Directors Guild of America, History Channel, and with directors Randal Kleiser (Grease), Penelope Spheeris (Wayne’s World) and Aron Gaudet & Gita Pullapilly (Beneath The Harvest Sky).
+Daniel McDonald is a Film Editor, Producer, and Filmmaker.
+He holds a degree in English from Lafayette College and an MFA in Film Editing from Chapman University.
+He has worked with Awesomeness TV, Nice Studios, PopSugar, DreamworksTV, Whalerock, Beats by Dre, Zambezi, Directors Guild of America, History Channel, and with Directors Randal Kleiser (Grease), Penelope Spheeris (Wayne’s World) and Aron Gaudet & Gita Pullapilly (Beneath The Harvest Sky).
 He’s based in Los Angeles and New York.